 The law prohibits smoking in most enclosed places, including indoor workplaces and indoor public places.
 However, the law allows designated smoking rooms if the designated smoking rooms comply with strict technical standards.
 For catering establishments (restaurants, bars, and nightclubs), smoking must be prohibited in at least half of the area of the establishment.
-Smoking is prohibited in public transportation, and in private vehicles if a child or pregnant woman is present.
+Smoking is prohibited in public transportation, and in private vehicles if a child or a pregnant woman is present.

 There is a ban on direct and indirect tobacco advertising.
 However, the definition of “tobacco advertising” does not clearly cover all promotional activity and, therefore, some tobacco promotion may be allowed.
 Although sponsorship by the tobacco industry is not completely prohibited, publicity of the sponsorship is prohibited.